Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 (This tutorial assumes Python 3.
 Make sure you use the correct ``virtualenv`` command/argument.
 If you want to use Python 2.7, you’ll need to adjust your uWSGI configuration as well.)

-Now, we need to get our app there and install requirements.
+Now, we need to put our app there and install requirements.
 An example for the tutorial demo app:

 .. code:: sh